My Italian Tiramisu Cups are the perfect no bake dessert for entertaining and this recipe can easily be doubled or tripled!

 Ingredients

-- 1 cup (120 mls) brewed espresso coffee cooled
+• ¾ cup (180 mls) brewed espresso coffee cooled (you may need a little more)

 Instructions

-- Use an electric hand mixer or stand mixer to whip the heavy cream with powdered sugar and instant coffee powder in a medium bowl until very soft peaks form.
+• Use an electric hand mixer or stand mixer and a whisk attachment to whip the heavy cream with powdered sugar and instant coffee powder in a medium bowl until very soft peaks form.

-- In small bowl, combine the mascarpone cheese with vanilla.
+• In a small bowl, stir the mascarpone cheese and vanilla extract to combine.

-- Add the mascarpone to the cream and whisk just until stiff peaks form.
+• Add the mascarpone mixture to the whipped cream and whisk just until firm peaks form.
 Be careful not to overbeat!
+If you're unsure, it's better to underbeat than overbeat.

 Notes